LinUxTo5re/SalesAndGuestManagementMLdotnet/README.md

 </pre>
 2. Open Microsoft SQL Server and set up a database.
 Execute the stored procedure provided in the `ML_POC.sql` file.
 3. If you don't have access to our database, it's recommended to create your own SQL/NoSQL database and modify the code and queries according to your needs.
-4. Unzip or open the downloaded folder and double-click on `HourlySalesReport.sln` to open the project in Visual Studio.
+4. Unzip or open the downloaded folder or go to cloned directory in your system and double-click on `HourlySalesReport.sln` to open the project in Visual Studio.
 5. Make a configuration adjustment: Search for `settings.settings` in the Solution Explorer's search bar and open `settings.settings`.
 6. In the `settings.settings` page, locate the `data source` setting and update it with your server's name as demonstrated in `Screenshot-3`.
 Save the changes and close the `settings.settings` page.
-7. Click the "Start" button in Visual Studio to run the application.
+7. Run the application and enjoy the code.

 ## Set Up SSMS Instance and Update settings.settings:
 <br> <br>